MicrosoftDocs/Hololens/hololens/hololens-updates.md

 ## Manage updates automatically

+### Managing updates by using Windows Update for Business

 Windows Holographic for Business can use [Windows Update for Business](https://docs.microsoft.com/windows/deployment/update/waas-manage-updates-wufb) to manage updates.
 All HoloLens 2 devices can use Windows Holographic for Business.
 Make sure that they use Windows Holographic for Business build 10.0.18362.1042 or a later build.
 If you have HoloLens (1st gen) devices, you have to [upgrade them to Windows Holographic for Business](hololens1-upgrade-enterprise.md) to manage their updates.

 Windows Update for Business connects HoloLens devices directly to the Windows Update service.
 By using Windows Update for Business, you can control multiple aspects of the update process&mdash;that is, which devices get which updates at what time.
 For example, you can roll out updates to a subset of devices for testing, then roll out updates to the remaining devices at a later date.
 Or, you can define different update schedules for different types of updates.